-Xsan 2.2: How to set Spotlight search levels
+Xsan: How to set Spotlight search levels

-- Save the file then restart the volume.
+- Restart the volume.

 Depending on how much data is on the volume, enabling the index may require several hours while the index is built.